wavefrontHQ/docs/pages/doc/dashboards_interacting.md

 ![chart title](images/chart_title.png)

-In the chart editor displays, you can modify the chart queries and display properties.
+In the chart editor, you can modify and add chart queries and display properties.

 ## Selecting Chart Time Windows